Typhoon Higos (2002)

-Typhoon Higos was, at that time, considered the third strongest typhoon to affect Tokyo since World War II.
+Typhoon Higos (Note: The name Higos (Chamorro: higos, [higos]) was contributed by the United States and means fig in Chamorro.) was, at that time, considered the third strongest typhoon to affect Tokyo since World War II.
 The 21st named storm of the 2002 Pacific typhoon season, Higos developed on September 25 east of the Northern Marianas Islands.
 It tracked west-northwestward for its first few days, steadily intensifying into a powerful typhoon by September 29.
 Higos subsequently weakened and turned to the north-northeast toward Japan, making landfall in that country's Kanagawa Prefecture on October 1.
 It weakened while crossing Honshu, and shortly after striking Hokkaidō, Higos became extratropical on October 2.
 The remnants passed over Sakhalin and dissipated on October 4.

 Before striking Japan, Higos produced strong winds in the Northern Marianas Islands while passing to their north.
 These winds damaged the food supply on two islands.
 Later, Higos moved across Japan with wind gusts as strong as 161 km/h, including record gusts at several locations.
 A total of 608,130 buildings in the country were left without power, and two people were electrocuted in the storm's aftermath.
 The typhoon also dropped heavy rainfall that peaked at 346 mm.
 The rains flooded houses across the country and caused mudslides.
 High waves washed 25 boats ashore and killed one person along the coast.
 Damage in the country totaled JP¥261 billion ($2.14 billion in 2002 USD), and there were five deaths in the country.
 Later, the remnants of Higos affected the Russian Far East, killing seven people involved in two shipwrecks offshore Primorsky Krai.